junip/jirax/README.md

 # jira-cli

-A CLI tool for [JIRA](`https://www.atlassian.com/software/jira`) for day to day access with JIRA client.
+A CLI tool for [JIRA](`https://www.atlassian.com/software/jira`) for day to day usage with JIRA client.

 ## Prerequisites